Equable/coral-island-crop-scrape/README.md

 - Each Artisan step takes into account any previous process time when calculating PPD.
 So if the orchid takes 12 days to grow, then 3 days to process to honey, then aged PPD will be: `profit/(12 + 3 + aged process time)`
+- All saplings ignore their `growthTime` when calculating PPD.
+This was to reduce complexity.
+Assumes they are planted and grown before their harvestable seasons.

 ### V1 Types